The main purpose of COSINES Pi is interpreters’ reputation endorsement by the peers and pundits of the profession.

-COSINES Pi II takes place in the premises of the Faculty of Economics, Moscow State University.
+The 4th COSINES Pi takes place in the premises of the Faculty of Economics, Moscow State University.
 We have at our disposal five huge lecture halls and spacious lobbies:

 Address: Lomonosov Moscow State University, Faculty of Economics, 1, Lenin Hills Block 46, Russia, 119991, Moscow